zama-ai/concrete/docs/tutorial/statistics.md

 Circuit analysis also considers [tags](../tutorial/tagging.md)!

 Imagine you have a neural network with 10 layers, each of them tagged.
-You can easily see the amount of additions and multiplications required for matrix multiplications per layer:
+You can easily see the number of additions and multiplications required for matrix multiplications per layer:

 ```
 Statistics